RanitManik/DSA-Bootcamp-Java/A03_conditionals_loops/assignments/README.md

 # Write Java programs for the following:

 ### Basic Java Programs
-1. Area Of Circle Java Program
+1. Area Of Circle Java Program ✅
-2. Area Of Triangle
+2. Area Of Triangle ✅
-3. Area Of Rectangle Program
+3. Area Of Rectangle Program  ✅
-4. Area Of Isosceles Triangle
+4. Area Of Isosceles Triangle  ✅
-5. Area Of Parallelogram
+5. Area Of Parallelogram ✅
-6. Area Of Rhombus
+6. Area Of Rhombus ✅
 7. Area Of Equilateral Triangle
-8. Perimeter Of Circle
+8. Perimeter Of Circle✅
-9. Perimeter Of Equilateral Triangle
+9. Perimeter Of Equilateral Triangle ✅
 10. Perimeter Of Parallelogram
 11. Perimeter Of Rectangle
 12. Perimeter Of Square